tceron/tceron.github.io/_pages/_furtherinfo/others-1.md

 I've supervised/I am supervising the following master's theses:

-* Identifying the positioning of parties based on the political debate on Twitter/X.
+* [2023] Identifying the positioning of parties based on the political debate on Twitter/X.
-* Generalizing frames identification in news articles.
+* [2024/2025] Generalizing frames identification in news articles.
-* Diversifying news recommenders with frames.
+* [2025] Diversifying news recommenders with frames.
+* [2025] Understanding power relations in war conflicts as portrayed by the media.

 # PhD degree